The Essential Documents You Need to Start Your Private Practice

 Why It Matters:

 Setting clear expectations upfront saves so many headaches later—for you and your clients.
+It’s a vital part of starting a private practice, building a private practice, and maintaining quality of care and patient safety.

 Why It Matters: